VisionsOfficial/contract-consent-agent/README.md

 ### Contract Agent

-Before running the contract agent test you will need to run local mongodb database and then running the seed command.
+> Before running the contract agent test you will need to run a local mongodb database and then running the seed command.

 ```bash
 pnpm seed